williewheeler/markov_demo/README.md

 - markov.R: analytic results
 - markov_demo.py: simulation
-- markov.dat: generated sequence of states that can be used to estimate the transition matrix
+- lad.dat: generated sequence of states that can be used to estimate the transition matrix

 ## Further reading